cs207group9/cs207-FinalProject/README.md

 ```

 ## Additional Files
-Along with the package there are two additional files - one is `nasa_thermo.sqlite` which is the database containing all the nasa coefficients, and the other is `rxns_reversible.xml` which is the example `.xml` file of reactions and species.
+Along with the package there are two additional files - one is `nasa_thermo_all.sqlite` which is the database containing all the nasa coefficients, and the other is `rxns_reversible.xml` which is the example `.xml` file of reactions and species.
 Users may access them by:
 ```
 import os
 import chemkin_CS207_G9